keegandonley/Worm-Game/README.md

 - k: UP
 - l: RIGHT

+Running with no arguments `./worm.x` will use a default value of 20 x 30.
+The screen size can be set using command line arguments. `./worm.x 25 40` will start a game of 25 x 40.
+The maximum size is 25 x 80.
+Anything entered larger than that will be automatically be reduced to the maximum size.

 The worm is initialized with a head and 7 body segments in the center of the screen.